 - 48.4 feet diagonal (from corner to corner)

 In terms of lines, if you don’t have access to a court with the right lines in place already you can set up your own temporary lines.
 There are a few options for setting up the lines, head over to my article on options for creating taped, painted or chalked lines or grab one of the best pickleball court tape for boundary line marking.

 5. Appropriate shoes for the court you’re playing on.

 No matter what you’ll need court shoes.
 Tennis and cross training shoes are a good bet for outside.
 But if you’re playing inside on a wooden surface, you should be looking at volleyball or basketball shoes.
-Regardless the important thing is that the shoes give you support for side to side as well as forward and backward movement.
+Regardless, the shoes give you support for side-to-side as well as forward and backward movement.

 I took a look at the best court shoes for men and women here.